Ford Cortina: Mark I (1962–1966)

 The Cortina was launched a few weeks before the London Motor Show of October 1962 with a 1198 cc, three-bearing engine, which was an enlarged version of the 997 cc engine then fitted in the Ford Anglia.
 A few months later, in January 1963, the Cortina Super was announced with a five-bearing, 1498 cc engine.
 Versions of the larger engine found their way into subsequent variations, including the Cortina GT, which appeared in spring 1963 with lowered suspension and engine tuned to give a claimed output of 78 bhp ahead of the 60 bhp claimed for the Cortina 1500 Super.
 The engines used across the Mark I range were of identical design, differing only in displacement and setup.
 The formula used was a four-cylinder pushrod (overhead valve) design that came to be known as the "pre-crossflow" version, as both inlet and exhaust ports were located on the same side of the head.
 The most powerful version of this engine (used in the GT Cortina) was 1498 cc (1500) and produced 78 bhp.
-This engine contained a different camshaft profile, a different cylinder-head casting featuring larger ports, tubular exhaust headers, and a Weber 28/36 DCD twin-choke carburettor made under licence by Ford.
+This engine contained a different camshaft profile, a different cylinder-head casting with larger ports, tubular exhaust headers, and a Weber 28/36 DCD twin-choke carburettor made under licence by Ford.

-Advertising of the revised version, which appeared at the London Motor Show in October 1964, made much of the newly introduced "Aeroflow" through-flow ventilation, evidenced by the extractor vents on the rear pillars.
+Advertising of the revised version appeared at the London Motor Show in October 1964, it made much of the newly introduced "Aeroflow" through-flow ventilation, evidenced by the extractor vents on the rear pillars.
 A subsequent test on a warm day involving the four different Cortina models manufactured between 1964 and 1979 determined that the air delivery from the simple eyeball outlets on the 1964 Mark I Cortina was actually greater than that on the Mark II, Mark III, or Mark IV.
-The dashboard, instruments, and controls were revised, for the second time, having already been reworked in October 1963, when round instruments replaced the oblong speedometer with which the car had been launched.
+The dashboard, instruments, and controls were revised, for the second time, having been reworked in October 1963, when round instruments replaced the oblong speedometer with which the car had been launched.
 Twelve years later, however, the painted steel dashboard, its "knobs scattered all over the place and its heater controls stuck underneath as a very obvious afterthought" on the 1964 Mark I Cortina was felt to have aged much less well than the car's ventilation system.
 Also in 1964, front disc brakes became standard across the range.

-Ford Cortina Lotus was offered only as a two-door saloon all in white with a contrasting green side flash down each flank.
-It had a unique 1558 cc twin-cam engine by Lotus, but based on the Cortina's Kent OHV engine.
+Ford Cortina Lotus was offered only as a two-door saloon in white with a contrasting green side flash down each flank.
+It had a unique 1558 cc twin-cam engine by Lotus, based on the Cortina's Kent OHV engine.
 Aluminium was used for some body panels.
 For a certain time, it also had a unique A-frame rear suspension, but this proved fragile, so the model soon reverted to the standard Cortina semielliptical rear end.